You Don't Have to Face Lung Cancer Alone

 Connecting with a reputable lung cancer organization like the Lung Association is a great first step.
 All of our materials are reviewed by a team of medical and health education specialists to ensure the information is accurate and easy to understand.
 We also know you might not have the time or energy to read through pages and pages of material.
 That is why we offer two specific resources that give you just what you need at the moment of diagnosis.

-.
+Take tumor testing.
 Many patients don't even know they should ask to make sure their tumors are tested.
 In some major medical institutions, this type of testing is done automatically, but you would be surprised how many hospitals do not offer it.
 Tumor testing can help identify targeted therapies, which for many people with certain tumor markers are more effective and better tolerated than standard chemotherapy.
-The Lung Cancer Action Guide explains all of this information and more, so that you become empowered to get the best care possible, including accessing clinical trials
+The Lung Cancer Action Guide explains all of this information and more, so that you become empowered to get the best care possible, including accessing clinical trials and palliative care.

 If you know someone facing lung cancer, whether they are a patient or caregiver, connect them with American Lung Association resources and encourage them to get involved in LUNG FORCE.
 Together we can build an army of empowered lung cancer advocates who get the care they deserve.